 Making an application

-Applicants should be from the UK/EU and have obtained, or be about to obtain, a First or Upper Second class UK honours degree, or the overseas equivalent, in a relevant subject area.
+Applicants must have obtained or be about to obtain a First or Upper Second class UK honours degree, or the equivalent qualifications gained outside the UK, in an appropriate area of science, engineering or technology.

-If you wish to be considered for an MRC DTP studentship and meet our eligibility criteria, you must complete a single online application.
+If you wish to be considered for an MRC DTP and/or MRC CASE studentship and meet our eligibility criteria, you must complete a single online application.

 Full details on eligibility and residence criteria are available on the How to apply page.